-- Haitian Migration and the Borders of Empire
+- Islands of Sovereignty: Haitian Migration and the Borders of Empire

 - By Jeffrey S. Kahn, assistant professor, Department of Anthropology

 - University of Chicago Press, January 2019

 “No one concerned about the frightening history of the country’s relationship to others at another troubling moment — and no one who cares about the discretionary sovereignty of the modern state and its borders — can afford to look away from the story Kahn tells in this major intervention.” — Samuel Moyn, Yale Law School, author of “Not Enough: Human Rights in an Unequal World”

 Jeffrey Kahn’s book about Haitian boat migration to the United States is the winner of a 2020 Herbert Jacob Book Prize from the Law and Society Association.